-A GSLIDES file is a presentation created by Google Slides, an online presentation editor included with Google Drive.
-It contains a URL reference to a Google Slides presentation stored in Google Drive.
-GSLIDES presentations store text, images, shapes, charts, tables, animations, and video similarly to a .PPTX file.
+A GSLIDES file contains a link to a presentation created by Google Slides, an online presentation editor included with Google Drive.
+It does not store the actual presentation, instead, it stores a URL reference to a Google Slides presentation in Google Drive.

 GSLIDES file open in Google Slides (Google Drive)

 Google Drive is a cloud-based service that provides file storage and several productivity apps, including the Docs, Sheets, and Slides programs.
 The Google Slides interface appears similar to Microsoft PowerPoint with a toolbar that allows you to insert text, images, shapes, tables, charts, animations, images, and Word art.
 You can also change the background, layout, theme, and transitions in the presentation.